Ordisoftware/Hebrew-Calendar/README.md

 ## Roadmap

-- Add moon months description form in tools menu.
 - Add a different tray icon to indicate if a celebration is running, including week days.
 - Improve and reorganize preferences form with a left menu panel.

 ## Changelog

+#### 2020.09.__ - Version 4.2

+- Add moon months description form in tools menu.
+- Add button to disable auto lock in session lock form.
+- Fix stop media playing in session lock form (stop instead of play/pause media).

 #### 2020.08.22 - Version 4.1